weefbellington/screenplay/README.md

 ###Regular vs. stacking scenes

-The way that the a scene is displayed depends on the whether it is configured to stack.
+The way that the a scene is displayed depends on the whether it is configured to stack or not.
 Normally, after a new scene is pushed onto the stack, the old scene's View is detached from its parent so that its memory can be released.